OpenMDAO/OpenMDAO-Procedures/documentation/index.rst

   space between the logo and text was insufficient; however, in the Procedures repo, we use the unpadded version, ``OpenMDAO_Logo_200width.png``, because there is already enough space around it.

-- In our Procedures repo, the favicon image just has to sit in the root directory to get built so it appears on the browser tab.
-In this repo if the file extension is not ``.ico``, Sphinx will generate a warning.
+- In our Procedures repo, if the file extension is not ``.ico``, Sphinx will generate a warning.
 Thus, the file extension was changed from ``.png`` to ``.ico``.
+Also, as long as the favicon file is in the root directory of this repo, it will show up on the browser tab.

 - Occasionally when building the docs, you may get a Sphinx warning for an ``undefined label``.
 The text of the warning will be similar to the following: